Interjection: Interjections as deictics

 Interjections are bound by context, meaning that their interpretation is largely dependent on the time and place at which they are uttered.
 In linguistics, interjections can also be considered a form of deixis.
 Although their meaning is fixed (e.g., "Wow!" = surprised), there is also a referencing element which is tied to the situation.
 For example, the use of the interjection "Wow!" necessarily references some relation between the speaker and something that has just caused surprise to the speaker at the moment of the utterance.
 Without context, the listener would not know the referent of the expression (viz., the source of the surprise).
 Similarly, the interjection "Ouch!" generally expresses pain, but also requires contextual information for the listener to determine the referent of the expression (viz., the cause of the pain).

-While we can often see deictic or indexical elements in expressive interjections, examples of reference are perhaps more clearly illustrated in the use of imperative examples.
-Volitive interjections such as "Ahem", "Psst!", and "Shh!" could be considered imperative, as the speaker is requesting or demanding something from the listener.
+Deictic or indexical elements are also common in imperative interjections; volitive interjections such as "Ahem", "Psst!", and "Shh!" could be considered imperative, as the speaker is requesting or demanding something from the listener.
 Similar to the deictic pronoun "you", the referent of these expressions changes, dependent on the context of the utterance.

 Interjections across languages

 Interjections can take very different forms and meanings across cultures.
-For instance, the English interjections gee and wow have no direct equivalent in Polish, and the closest equivalent for Polish 'fu' (an interjection of disgust) is the different sounding 'Yuck!'.
+For instance, the English interjection gee has no direct equivalent in Polish, and the closest equivalent for Polish 'fu' (an interjection of disgust) is the different sounding 'Yuck!'.
 Curses likewise are famously language-specific and colourful.
 On the other hand, interjections that manage social interaction may be more similar across languages.
 For instance, the word 'Huh?', used when one has not caught what someone just said, is remarkably similar in 31 spoken languages around the world, prompting claims that it may be a universal word.
 Similar observations have been made for the interjections Oh!' (meaning, roughly, "now I see") and 'Mm/m-hm' (with the meaning "keep talking, I'm with you").

 Across languages, interjections often use special sounds and syllable types that are not commonly used in other parts of the vocabulary.
 For instance, interjections like 'brr' and 'shh!' are made entirely of consonants, where in virtually all languages, words have to feature at least one vowel-like element.
 Some, like 'tut-tut' and ahem', are written like normal words, but their actual production involves clicks or throat-clearing.
 The phonetic atypicality of some interjections is one reason they have traditionally been considered as lying outside the realm of language.